 The term disc sander is applied to many machines that make sanding easier and more efficient.
 The most common definition, though, for disc sanders is that of a stationary tool with an abrasive disc or sandpaper that spins.
 Power tools that people get confused with disc sanders include orbital sanders, random orbital sanders, oscillating spindle sanders, belt sanders, straight-line sanders, detail sanders, stroke sanders, wide-belt sanders and drum sanders.
 Many of those are handheld power tools.
 One product on the market that employers should purchase is a disc sander shield that goes between the user and the circular sandpaper to help block pieces of wood, splinters and other debris from kicking back to the user.

 Though most traditional disc sanders are stationary, they can still cause injuries very quickly.
 Many disc sander injuries are from wood or other debris being flung into the air by the sander.
-Some of the possible injuries from disc sander accidents include eye injuries, lacerations, amputations, cuts from flying wood, metal or other material, scrapes, lung injuries, deep cuts that need stitches, burn injuries, inhaling too much sawdust and much more.
-If you are not getting the medical treatment that you need for your disc sander injury, please call us as we may be able to help you get what you deserve by law.
+Some of the possible injuries from disc sander accidents include eye injuries, lacerations, amputations, cuts from flying wood, metal, or other material, scrapes, lung injuries, deep cuts that need stitches, burn injuries, inhaling too much sawdust, and much more.
+If you are not getting the medical treatment that you need for your disc sander injury, please call our disk sander injury lawyers today, as we may be able to help you get what you deserve by law.

 Our Firm is Ready to Help You